greenbes/best-practice-docs/engineering/best-practices-python.md

 ### Best Practices for Logging

-- Use Python's built-in `logging` module instead of print statements.
+- Use the `structlog` module for logging instead of print statements.
 - Configure logging levels appropriately:
     - `DEBUG`: Detailed information, for diagnosing issues.
     - `INFO`: Confirmation that things are working as expected.